d-real is funded by Science Foundation Ireland and by the contributions of industry partners.

 This research aims to understand the intricate interactions between plants, computers, and humans, harnessing botanical knowledge to drive progress in education, environmental sustainability, and urban development while considering ecological and social implications.

-Student Name: Rob Bowman
+Student Name: Rob Bowman (submitted PhD, await viva, 2024)

 Title: Designing Conversational User Interfaces for More Effective Mood Logging